hdShang/arxiv-daily/docs/cs-AI/2025-08-26/papers/250819152v1-playstyle-and-artificial-intelligence-an-initial-blueprint-through-t.md

 ---
 layout: default
-title: Playstyle and Artificial Intelligence: An Initial Blueprint Through the Lens of Video Games
+title: "Playstyle and Artificial Intelligence: An Initial Blueprint Through the Lens of Video Games"
 ---

 # Playstyle and Artificial Intelligence: An Initial Blueprint Through the Lens of Video Games